webxdc/webxdc_docs/src/spec.md

 so it is clear that the outgoing message is a result of some user interaction.

 - `message`: an object with the following properties:
+  - `message.file:`
+    - `message.file.name`: name of the file
+    - and the file content in one of these formats:
+      - `message.file.blob`: javascript `Blob`, also accepts types that inherit `Blob`, like `File`
       - `message.file.base64`: base64 encoded file data
-  - `message.file.name`: name of the file
+      - `message.file.plainText`: text for textfile, will be encoded as utf8
   - `message.text`: message text to be sent

 Either `message.file`, `message.text` or both needs to be set.